-It is critical to all of our students that they continue with the daily routine of reading over the Mid-Winter Recess vacation.
+It is critical to all of our students that they continue with the daily routine of reading over the spring vacation.
 It is important that all of our students read with high volume and stamina.
 This will help students improve and move up the reading levels.

 For students in grades 3-5, they must:

 The Test Prep Unit of Study for grades 3-5 in reading and writing will begin on February 26, 2019.
 This unit will prepare them for the upcoming State exams in English Language Arts on April 2 and 3, 2019 (Tuesday and Wednesday).

 Students must sit and read for extended periods daily so that they are well prepared for their exams. (at least 60 minutes each day of the vacation)

 I am counting on you to support your children in getting ready for these exams.
 We want our children to be confident so that they can do their best work on every test they take.

 Students will create goals using their data, checklists and analysis of their errors and success criteria.
 They will reflect on their progress over time, create an action plan and incorporate data analysis into student-led conferences.